phxntninja/MUTTv2.3/docs/DEBIAN_DEPLOYMENT_GUIDE.md

 -   `sudo` or root access.
 -   Python v3.13.

 Your Debian 13 server should already have Python 3.13 installed.
 You can verify this by running `python3 --version`.
+Additionally, the `python3.13-venv` package is required for creating virtual environments.

-If it's not installed, you can install it via:
+If Python 3.13 or `python3.13-venv` is not installed, you can install them via:
 ```bash
 sudo apt update
 sudo apt install -y python3.13 python3.13-venv